Nigel Havers: Professional life and career

+In 2024 he was the narrator of a new Channel 4 series Help!
+We Bought a Hotel.

+In March 2025, Havers appeared in the four-part ITV series A Cruel Love: The Ruth Ellis Story as his own grandfather the judge Sir Cecil Havers.

 Personal life

 In the mid-1980s, Havers began an affair with Polly Williams, the daughter of actor Hugh Williams and the sister of his friend, the actor Simon Williams.
 He has stated that he had several affairs during his first marriage, which he now regrets.

-Havers has written of the depression he experienced trying to choose between his marriage to Carolyn Cox and their young daughter Kate, born in 1977, and his mistress.
+Havers has written of the depression he experienced trying to choose between his marriage to Carolyn Cox and their young daughter Kate, born in 1977, and his mistress, Polly Williams.
 During this time, he consulted a psychiatrist at the Devonshire Hospital in London.
-Things were resolved in his mind when he took on a role in the TV film, Naked Under Capricorn, which was filmed in Alice Springs, Australia.
-He describes in his autobiography wrangling a herd of cattle and catching sight in the distance of a figure who turned out to be Williams.
-The couple got married in 1989, and the marriage lasted until her death on 24 June 2004.
+Havers and Williams married in 1989, and the marriage lasted until her death on 24 June 2004.
 A blessing was held in Saint Tropez the following month.
 Following his wife's death, Havers took legal action, claiming her will left him without "reasonable financial provision".
 The case was settled before court; Havers was awarded £375,000 and proceeds from the sale of some of his late wife's belongings.

-Havers was arrested in February 1990 on suspicion of drunk driving, and taken to Harrow police station.
-He was later banned from driving for one year, and fined £500, but told a woman's magazine "I don't regret it at all".
-He continued, "I thought the whole thing was pretty unfair.
-I was only 300 yards from home in a restaurant and had only used my car anyway because it was pouring with rain."
-He said "I got the same punishment as people who are three times over the limit.
+Havers was arrested in February 1990 on suspicion of drink-driving, and taken to Harrow police station.
+He was later banned from driving for one year, and fined £500, but told a woman's magazine: "I thought the whole thing was pretty unfair.
+I was only 300 yards from home in a restaurant and had only used my car anyway because it was pouring with rain.
+I got the same punishment as people who are three times over the limit.
 I felt victimised, especially as the police know who I am."
-He was criticised for these comments by John Knight, co-founder of the Campaign against Drinking and Driving, while a spokesman for the Association of Chief Police Officers said "I think he's probably a little bit out of touch with public feeling."
+He was criticised for these comments by John Knight, co-founder of the Campaign against Drinking and Driving.